hellohaptik/multi-task-NLP/docs/source/task_formats.rst

   3. **SentenceA** :-  First sentence of the sentence pair.
   4. **SentenceB** :- Second sentence of the sentence pair.

-- ``NER`` : This task type is to be used for sequence labelling / Named Entity Recognition.
-The data files need to have following columns separated by **"\\t"** in the order as mentioned below.
+- ``NER`` : This task type is to be used for sequence labelling tasks like Named Entity Recognition , entity mention detection, keyphrase extraction etc. The data files need to have following columns separated by **"\\t"** in the order as mentioned below.

   1. **Unique id** :- an id to uniquely identify each row/sample.
   2. **Label** :- List of tags for words in sentence.